rascol/Raspberry-Pi-PPS-Client/README.md

 <center><img src="/images/frequency-vars.png" alt="Frequency Vars over 24 hours" style="width: 685px;"/></center>

 The combination of time slew adjustments never needing to exceed 1 microsecond each second and time drift never exceeding 20 nanoseconds each second certifies a timekeeping precision of 1 microsecond over this 24 hour period.
 The claimed absolute accuracy limit of 5 microseconds is because of uncertainties in determining the precise value of the PPS interrupt delay and because allowance must be made for occasional time adjustments that could slightly exceed 1 microsecond (but didn't here).
-This is discussed in extravagant detail in the docs.
+This is discussed in detail in the docs.
 In any case, the performance shown here can be considered to be worst case if Linux 4.1.y kernels are used because these have even better timekeeping performance than the 3.18.9-rt kernel from which this data was collected.

 # Hardware Requirements
 ---